 - A coil is incorporated within the thermal store, cold tap water passes through the coil which is surrounded by hot central heating water, this indirectly warms the cold tap water to create hot tap water.
 The hot water leaving the thermal store is then blended down to a safe temperature.

-- A small tank is suspended with the thermal store, the small tank has a bottom pipe and top pipe.
+- A small tank is suspended within the thermal store, the small tank has a bottom pipe and top pipe.
 The bottom pipe feeds in cold tap water while the top pipe supplies hot tap water to the property.
 This option is generally used where there is very high hot water consumption, luxury large homes, wee hotels etc and industry.

 Main advantages of a thermal store.

-1. No expensive servicing
+1. No expensive mandatory servicing

 2. Unvented cylinders require qualified personnel to fit, maintain and certify.
 Thermal stores don’t require this.